explodinglabs/jsonrpcclient/doc/api.rst

     <-- {"jsonrpc": "2.0", "result": "pong", "id": 1}
     'pong'

-The :func:`~client.Client.request` method is a wrapper around ``send(Request())``.
+The :func:`~jsonrpcclient.client.Client.request` method is a wrapper around ``send(Request())``.

 If you're not interested in a response, use the ``Notification`` class instead